Helping Seismologists Visualize Seismic Station Data

 The Pacific Northwest Seismic Network (PNSN) has around 500 seismic stations within Washington and Oregon.
-Each station has multiple channels of data that is streaming 24/7.
-There’s no current way to easily monitor and create alerts about the “health” of these stations.
+Each station has multiple channels of data that stream 24/7.
+There was not a way to easily monitor and create alerts about the “health,” or status, of these stations.

 Knowing that data is being transmitted quickly, and accurately is important for projects like Earthquake Early Warning, which can give up to 10s of seconds of warning that an earthquake is coming.
 In order to send this warning, the PNSN has to receive the data quickly from seismic stations to determine that an earthquake is happening and then issue an alert.

 The initial requirements for SQUAC were unclear.
 I was told that SQUAC would have channel groups and metric groups.
 These two groups would then be linked together on a main page.
 The main page and functionality was unclear, as well as how the back end and front end would work together.

 I created individual flows for creating the two types of groups, as well as the main page that linked those two groups.
 That page had various pop ups and additional screens for more information and data visualizations.
 These functioned as three separate areas and were not tied together.

 At the time, this was assumed to be the final design.
 This stretch of design ended in May 2018.
 Looking back on these designs, it is very obvious that I did not have a solid grasp on the structure of the product and was inexperienced in UI design.

 This was one of the first projects I worked on while at the Pacific Northwest Seismic Network (PNSN).
 I had to learn a lot of background information in order to fully understand what SQUAC would be used for and how everything within the network fit together.
 I talked with seismologists, field engineers, and software developers to understand how everything in the network fit together.